-Named in honor of Trustee Don Chase and his wife Barbara, Chase Hall has 162 beds and is organized as a series of suites with every two rooms sharing a shower and restroom.
-In addition to the double suites, Chase Hall also has a kitchen on each floor, three classrooms, and a spacious lounge area that overlooks the campus quadrangle.
-Chase is also designed for energy efficiency in accordance with Gordon’s broader aim to promote renewable energy and resources on campus.
+Chase Hall is home to over 180 students and is named in honor of Trustee Don Chase and his wife Barbara.
+Chase Hall, our newest residence hall, is a suite-style building; students live in doubles or triples and every two rooms share a bathroom.
+It has a vibrant community and great location at the center of campus.
+Chase Hall also has three classrooms and a study lounge in the basement, as well as a spacious lounge with a kitchen on each floor, which overlook the campus Quad.
+Chase Hall is designed for energy efficiency in accordance with Gordon’s broader aim to promote renewable energy and resources on campus.

-Opened in 1985, the year Barrington College of Rhode Island merged with Gordon.
-Ferrin is named for Howard W. Ferrin, a longtime president of Barrington College.
-It includes an open terrace on the lower level suitable for outdoor concerts and events.
-Ferrin contains double-occupancy rooms as well as five apartments.
+Located by the campus intramural field, Ferrin Hall is home to over 144 residents.
+Opened in 1985, the year Barrington College of Rhode Island merged with Gordon, Ferrin is named for Howard W. Ferrin, a longtime president of Barrington College.
+Each floor is community-style: residents share a common area lounge, a study room, and floor bathroom.
+The patio behind the building is a popular location for campus coffeehouses and other outdoor festivities.
+Ferrin contains double and triple rooms as well as five apartments.

-Opened in the fall of 1998, Tavilla Hall is named after Trustee Stephen Tavilla.
-Located on the rocky rise near the main entrance, Tavilla Hall overlooks beautiful Coy Pond and the surrounding woodlands.
-It houses 151 upperclassmen in apartment-style units, which include four, five, six, and seven-person apartments.
+Opened in the fall of 1998, Tavilla Hall is named after former Trustee Stephen Tavilla.
+Located on the rocky rise near the main entrance, Tavilla Hall is an apartment building which overlooks beautiful Coy Pond and the surrounding woodlands.
+It houses 151 upperclassmen in four-, five-, six-, and seven-person apartments.